 Peripatetic Music Lessons

-We have several visiting peripatetic teachers at St. Andrew’s, who can currently offer piano, flute, guitar or drum lessons.
+We have several visiting peripatetic teachers at St. Andrew’s, who can currently offer piano, flute or drum lessons.
 Please speak to the school office if you would like to find out more.